Nibrahim123/capstone-diabetes-data-analysis/README.md

 **Mapped visual(s):** All visuals above with accessible titles, legends, tooltips, and filters
 **Mapped data:** `data/combined_cleaned_final.csv`

+## Agile user stories

+**As a Public Health Analyst (Amelia),** I want to explore diabetes prevalence across age groups and BMI distributions, **so that** I can target prevention programmes at the highest-risk segments.

+**As a Policy Planner (Ravi),** I want to compare diabetes prevalence across modifiable behaviours (physical activity, smoking, high blood pressure), **so that** I can prioritise effective prevention messaging and resource allocation.

+**As a Programme Lead (Grace),** I want a clear, accessible dashboard with readable labels, meaningful tooltips, and simple filters, **so that** non-technical stakeholders can quickly understand insights and make informed decisions.

 ## Hypothesis and How to Validate Them
 Following the EDA, we formalised five hypotheses focused on lifestyle/health factors and diabetes status.
 All tests use the cleaned, human-readable dataset: `data/combined_cleaned_final.csv`.